jasharpe/tanks/README.markdown

 ### Dependencies, version and OS info

 Requires pygame to be installed.
-Developed on python 2.7 and Windows 7, other versions or OSes are supported, but I may not know if they work or not.
+Developed on python 3 and Windows 7, other versions or OSes are supported, but I may not know if they work or not.
 Please let me know if they don't and I'll try to fix.

 ### How to run

+First, install pygame:

+    pip3 install pygame

 Run the game by typing

-    python main.py
+    python3 main.py

 at the command line while in the top level directory.